skip to content

 Biography

 I joined the Department of History and Philosophy of Science as a D. Kim Foundation Postdoctoral Fellow in October 2024.
 Starting May 2025, I will continue at HPS as a three-year Leverhulme Trust Early Career Fellow.
 Prior to coming to Cambridge, I worked as a Research Associate at the Centre for the Social History of Health & Healthcare, University of Strathclyde, for the Wellcome-Trust funded project ‘Building Shared Futures: Co-developing Medical Humanities in China and the UK’.
 I hold bachelor’s degree in History from the Federal University of Santa Catarina, Brazil, and a master’s degree in Chinese History from Fudan University, China.
-My Wellcome Trust-funded PhD – awarded in October 2023 with no revisions – won the ‘2024 British Association for Chinese Studies Best Doctoral Thesis Award’.
+My Wellcome Trust-funded PhD – awarded in October 2023 with no revisions – won the ‘2024 British Association for Chinese Studies Best Doctoral Thesis Award’ and the ‘8th Dissertation Prize of the Division of History of Science and Technology’ by the International Union of History and Philosophy of Science and Technology.

 I am a global historian specialising in the intersections of science, medicine and religion in 19th- and 20th-century China, with extended interests in the histories of psychology and mental health in modern East Asia and the history of alternative medicine in South America.

-My first edited volume, Therapy, Spirituality and East Asian Imaginaries, will be released by Amsterdam University Press in early 2025.
-As a D. Kim Foundation Postdoctoral Fellow, I have received a generous grant to support the revision and publication of my first monograph.
-Tentatively titled The Science of the Spirit: Psychical Research, Medicine and the Occult in Chinese Modernity, it explores the Chinese enthusiasm with mental powers during the first half of the 20th century.
-Contrary to the expectation that the introduction of modern science and technology would create a world devoid of spiritual meaning, my book demonstrates that the mind sciences instead sparked renewed interest in spiritual, traditional and occult knowledge, particularly among educated Chinese elites.
+My first edited volume, Therapy, Spirituality and East Asian Imaginaries, was published by Amsterdam University Press (‘Health, Medicine, and Science’ series) in February 2025.
+In 2024, I received a generous USD 60,000 award from the D. Kim Foundation to support the revision and publication of my first monograph.
+Titled The Science of the Spirit: Psychical Research, Medicine and the Occult in Chinese Modernity, it explores the Chinese enthusiasm with mental powers and their impact on notions of health and religious experience in early 20th-century China.
+Contrary to the expectation that the introduction of modern science and technology would create a world devoid of spiritual meaning, my book demonstrates that the mind sciences instead sparked renewed interest in spiritual, traditional and occult knowledge and practices, particularly among educated Chinese elites.

-I am an Associate Fellow of The Royal Historical Society, a Fellow of The Royal Asiatic Society and a Postdoctoral Fellow of Clare Hall, Cambridge.
-To find more about my work, please visit my personal website.
+I am an Associate Fellow of The Royal Historical Society, a Fellow of The Royal Asiatic Society and a Research Fellow of Clare Hall, Cambridge.
+To find out more about my work, please visit my personal website.

 Research